Taijuan Walker: Arizona Diamondbacks

 On November 23, 2016, the Mariners traded Walker and Ketel Marte to the Arizona Diamondbacks for Jean Segura, Mitch Haniger, and Zac Curtis.
 In 2017, his first season in Arizona, Walker made 28 starts, pitching to a 9–9 record in 157 innings.

 On April 15, 2018, Walker was placed on the 10-day disabled list due to right forearm tightness.
 Two days later, on April 17, it was revealed that Walker was diagnosed with a UCL injury in his right elbow.
 On April 18, it was revealed that Walker had a partial tear of the UCL in his right elbow.
-The injury required Tommy John surgery, bringing Walker's 2018 season to a premature end.

-Following his Tommy John surgery, Walker appeared in one game for the Diamondbacks, the final game of the 2019 season.
+The injury required Tommy John surgery, ending his season.
+Following his surgery, Walker appeared in one game for the Diamondbacks, the final game of the 2019 season.
 On December 2, Walker was non-tendered by Arizona and became a free agent.

 Seattle Mariners (second stint)

 On February 4, 2020, Walker worked out for 20 scouts from major league teams.
 Walker signed a one-year, $2 million contract to return to the Mariners on February 12.
-Walker was 2–2 with a 4.00 ERA in five starts.
+Walker was 2–2 with a 4.00 ERA in five starts to begin the season.

 Toronto Blue Jays

 On August 27, 2020, the Mariners traded Walker to the Toronto Blue Jays for a player to be named later or cash considerations.
-On September 1, 2020, Toronto sent Alberto Rodríguez to Seattle to complete the trade.
-On August 29, 2020, he made his Blue Jays debut against the Baltimore Orioles, he threw six scoreless innings, allowing four hits.
-With the Toronto, Walker appeared in 6 games, compiling a 2–1 record with 1.37 ERA and 25 strikeouts in 26 1/3 innings pitched.
+On September 1, Toronto sent Alberto Rodríguez to Seattle to complete the trade.
+On August 29, he made his Blue Jays debut against the Baltimore Orioles, he threw six scoreless innings, allowing four hits.
+With Toronto, Walker appeared in 6 games, compiling a 2–1 record with 1.37 ERA and 25 strikeouts in 26 1/3 innings pitched.

 New York Mets

 On February 20, 2021, Walker agreed to a two-year, $20 million contract with the New York Mets with a player option for the 2023 season.
 He was named to the MLB All-Star Game, replacing teammate Jacob deGrom.
-However, Walker's performance plummeted after the All-Star break; he posted a 7–3 record with a 2.66 ERA in the first half, and was 0–8 with a 7.13 ERA in the back half.
-He finished the 2021 season with a 7–11 record overall and a 4.47 ERA in 159 innings.
+However, Walker's performance plummeted after the All-Star break; he posted a 7–3 record with a 2.66 ERA in the first half and was 0–8 with a 7.13 ERA in the back half.
+He finished the season with a 7–11 record overall and a 4.47 ERA in 159 innings.

 After hurting himself swinging right-handed, Walker began batting left-handed in August 2021.
 As a bunter, however, he continued to do so right-handed.

 On November 7, 2022, Walker opted out of his contract with the Mets for the 2023 season and elected free agency.